A 12-year-old student who was traveling by New York City Transit ...Learn More

 School bus accident in the Bronx as the result os speeding, causing ...Learn More

 If you are injured in a New York car accident, in order to recover compensation for pain and suffering and other damages against the negligent driver, you must be able to demonstrate that you suffered a “serious injury” within the meaning of New York Insurance Law section 5102(d).
-That law defines a serious injury as a personal injury which involves any of the following:

 In the recent case of Dervisevic v.
 Sylvia Cab Corp., the Supreme Court, New York County, was called upon to rule on the defendants’ motions for summary judgment to dismiss the case against them brought by an injured plaintiff.
 The injured plaintiff was a passenger in a cab, and the defendants were the cab driver and cab company, and the driver of the other vehicle which was involved in the collision.
 The basis for the defendants’ motions was that the plaintiff did not suffer a serious injury within the meaning of section 5012(d).